cBournhonesque/lightyear/examples/spaceships/README.md

 # Example scenario when replicating inputs immediately makes sense

-two clients connected, A and B. Each is 20ms away from the server.
+* two clients connected, A and B. Each is 20ms away from the server.

-fixed update is 15ms per tick. (approx 64hz)
+* fixed update is 15ms per tick. (approx 64hz)

-both clients have a 3 tick input delay. assume this is a decent compromise on a low-latency client between things feeling snappy enough locally, and players with higher latencies not having to rollback loads for every update and experiencing too much jank.
+* both clients have a 3 tick input delay. (assume this is a decent compromise on a low-latency client between things feeling snappy enough locally, and players with higher latencies not having to rollback loads for every update and experiencing too much jank.)

-let's say updates from the server for tick N arrive at the clients while they are simulating N+3.
+* let's say updates from the server for tick N arrive at the clients while they are simulating N+3.

-client A simulates tick 10, user presses Fire. due to input delay of 3, this is immediately transmitted to the server as "[A] fire=true @ tick 13" when simulating frame 13, client A will prespawn their own bullet based on their ActionState for that tick.
+client A simulates tick 10, user presses Fire. due to input delay of 3, this is immediately transmitted to the server as "[A] fire=true @ tick 13" when simulating frame 13, client A will prespawn their own bullet based on their ActionState=fire for that tick.
 (when the server simulates tick 13, it will spawn a bullet, which is then replicated back and ultimately merged with our predicted one)

 A's inputs for tick 13 (sent on A's tick 10) take 20ms to reach the server, then 20ms to reach client B.